Nickyshe/Retrofit-Docs/docs/api-declaration.md

 @GET("users/list")
 ```

-This tells Retrofit to make a GET request to the "/users/list" endpoint on the server.
+This tells Retrofit to make a GET request to the `"/users/list"` endpoint on the server.

 ## Adding Details with Query Parameters

 You can also include additional information in your request using query parameters.
-These are appended to the URL as a question mark (?) followed by key-value pairs separated by ampersands (&).
+These are appended to the URL as a question mark (?).
 In Retrofit, you can specify these directly in the URL within the annotation.

 For instance, you might want to retrieve a list of users sorted by descending order: